adamstark/AudioFile/README.md

 A Note On Types
 -----------------

-AudioFile is a template class and so it can be instantiated using floating point precision:
+AudioFile is a template class and so it can be instantiated using different types to represent the audio samples.

-For example
+For example, we can use floating point precision...

 	AudioFile<float> audioFile;